 Review waitlist guidelines

 If your child was waitlisted by a college, make sure to review the process for that school and respond accordingly.
-Follow up with the admissions office regularly, as this is key in helping this process move along.
+Follow up with the admissions office regularly, as this is key in moving this process along.

 Be ready for 'Decision Day'

-May 1 is known as National College Decision Day, or the date your teen needs to notify their school of choice that they are coming.
+May 1 is known as National College Decision Day, or the date your teen needs to notify their school of choice that they’re coming.
 There are also financial requirements that need to be fulfilled.
-Make sure to review any deposit requirements that are detailed in your acceptance letter.
+Make sure to review any deposit requirements detailed in your acceptance letter.

 Notify other schools